abpframework/abp/docs/en/CLI.md

 `bundle` command reads the `appsettings.json` file inside the Blazor project for bundling options.
 For more details about managing style and script references in Blazor apps, see [Managing Global Scripts & Styles](UI/Blazor/Global-Scripts-Styles.md)

-For more details about managing style and script references in Blazor apps, see [Managing Global Scripts & Styles](UI/Blazor/Global-Scripts-Styles.md)